 “Building an emergency fund should be reasonable and achievable.
 It offers a buffer between you and life’s surprises, and the knowledge that you have one will undoubtedly help to ease a stressful situation.”
 Brendon Coe, Credential Securities Investment Advisor at Interior Savings.

 Unfortunately, you never know when you’ll have to face a round of layoffs in response to a national economic downturn or when prices for regular goods and services will suddenly shoot up.
 Canada does provide Employment Insurance, but more often than not it won’t be enough to sustain your regular lifestyle – especially if you have dependents, a mortgage or student loans to keep up with.

-If you’d like to find out more about setting up a savings account or have questions about long-term saving strategies in general, give us a call at 1-855-558-9731.
+If you’d like to find out more about setting up a savings account or have questions about long-term saving strategies in general, get in touch with our Investment Solutions Centre.